presnick/ProgramsInformationPeople/source/Dictionaries/Dictionarymethods.rst

     print ks

-It is so common to iterate over the keys in a dictionary that you can omit the ``keys`` method call in the ``for`` loop --- iterating over a dictionary implicitly iterates over its keys.
+It's so common to iterate over the keys in a dictionary that you can omit the ``keys`` method call in the ``for`` loop --- iterating over a dictionary implicitly iterates over its keys.